May Garden Tips

 Herbs & Vegetables

 It is officially spring in Fayetteville, NC, so it is safe to plant your vegetables and herbs!
 If you haven’t already tilled and added compost to your garden beds, be sure to amend your soil.
-We recommend all of the Daddy Pete’s compost products or Black Kow Composted Cow Manure.
+We recommend all of Daddy Pete’s compost products or Black Kow Composted Cow Manure.

 Don’t Forget the Mulch!